pyexcel/pyexcel/doc/source/design.rst

 This library and its plugins support most of the frequently used excel file formats.

 ============ ======================================================= =============
-file format  defintion                                               Single Sheet
+file format  definition                                              Single Sheet
 ============ ======================================================= =============
 csv          comma separated values                                  Yes tsv          tab separated values                                    Yes